A specific type of Audience Reaction

 - Similarly, Roger looks much better after his makeover without the loud mishmash of colors and clownish outfits.

-- In the Freaky Friday remake, Tess is repulsed by the makeover she is forced to get when Anna is in her body.
+- In Freaky Friday (2003), Tess is repulsed by the makeover she is forced to get when Anna is in her body.
 Except she had a very unflattering hairstyle before said makeover and dressed all in black dowdy clothes that didn't seem to fit her.
 This appears to be just Tess's reaction, as she gets a few looks from men as she walks down the street after the makeover and her fiancee seems to like it too.

 - In The Hole, Liz dyes her hair blonde to get Mike to notice her, but freaks out at the result and dyes it back.
 The actress is actually a natural blonde so the colour suits her much better than the black hair she has for the rest of the film.